 This month, the Centers for Disease Control and Prevention (CDC) released a report indicating that tobacco use among US youth is increasing, primarily because of the growing popularity in e-cigarettes within this age group.
 Unfortunately, teens who use substances are at a higher risk for developing and/or worsening other mental health concerns.
 This is why the ASAP Center focuses on interventions that target substance abuse, depression, and suicidality.
 To learn more about how we do this, explore our interventions here.

 Suicidal and self-harm behavior are all too common consequences of traumatic stress, placing youths at risk for death by suicide and premature deaths due to alcohol, drugs, accidents, and other causes.
 To learn more about this major public health issue and ways to address it, check out this new article on treatment and prevention of suicide and self harm in children and adolescents.

 In 2018, the Centers for Disease Control and Prevention (CDC) published data indicating that suicide rates have risen by 34% in the past decade.
 Suicide was ranked the 10th leading cause of death in the US, causing the CDC to identify it as one of the most important health issues in 2018.
 Throughout 2019 and beyond, the ASAP Center will continue to work to reduce the suicide rate and help youth and families overcome mental health challenges.
 To learn more about our work, click here.

 Dr. Joan Asarnow (ASAP Center Co-Director) recently completed an interview with the American Foundation for Suicide Prevention (AFSP) on suicide prevention approaches for youth and families.
-You can check out part of her interview, “The Family as a Seatbelt,” here.
+You can check out part of her interview, “What Children Want from Their Parents,” here.